 Someone once told me that dogs are natures greatest manipulators.
 I wish I could remember who that was.

 It doesn’t matter because the message is 100% on point with this article.
-And by the way, I agree with it.
+And I agree with it.

 Hear me out.
 We all know that certain dogs can be pushy and demanding.
 They bark, stare us down, throw a paw up, whine, and literally get in our faces.
 All in the pursuit for attention.
 And in many cases, they’re incredibly insistent and unrelenting in their attempts.